dannypho/system-calls-dannypho/README.md

 ## The scheduler

 You will change the round robin scheduler in proc.c void scheduler(void) to be a priority scheduler.
 Most of the code for the scheduler is quite localized and can be found in proc.c; the associated header file, proc.h is also quite useful to examine.
 To change the scheduler, not much needs to be done; study its control flow and then try some small changes.
 If the running process has a priority tie with another process in the queue then the non-running process will run.
+Once a process exceeds its time quantum it will yield the CPU.

 ### Aging